OjusWiZard/triton-bot/README.md

 - Check empty slots on staking contracts
 - Claim your rewards (manual and automatic mode)
 - Withdraw your OLAS
-- Encrypt/decrypt your private keys

-Point triton to all your trader_quickstart folder locations (they have to contain the `.trader_runner` folder) and it will handle them.
+Point triton to all your trader_quickstart folder locations (they have to contain the `.operate` folder) and it will handle them.

 </br>
 <p align="center">